rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 The following three scenarios demonstrate how to configure two resources, called `rabbit_prod` and `rabbit_dev`:
 - **Scenario 1** - Both resources are managed by the same **keycloak** realm and server.
 In other words, all users and clients are registered on the same OAuth 2.0 provider and realm
+- **Scenario 1 with sligthly simpler configuration** - The scenario is exactly the same as in scenario 1 except with simpler configuration which makes some assumptions
 - **Scenario 2** - Each resource is managed on a dedicated realm (i.e. `rabbit_prod` resource -> `https://keycloak:8443/realms/prod` realm, `rabbit_dev` resource -> `https://keycloak:8443/realms/dev`) but under the same physical server, `keycloak`.
 - **Scenario 3** - Each resource is managed on a dedicated OAuth server and realm (i.e. `rabbit_dev` -> `https://devkeycloak:8443/realms/dev`, `rabbit_dev` -> `https://prodkeycloak:8442/realms/prod`).